-- Cardamom pods – if you’re serving this dish to children I would remove the cardamom pods before serving, most kids won’t appreciate that fragrant surprise!
+- Cardamom pods – if you’re serving this dish to children then I would remove the cardamom pods before serving, most kids won’t appreciate that fragrant surprise!

-How to Serve Vegetable Korma
+How To Serve Vegetable Korma

 How long will this last in the fridge?
 Like all good curries, this is really good the next day.
 It will last for up to 3 days in the fridge.
 I usually reheat it on the hob, you may need to add more water to loosen up the sauce a bit.

 Can I make this ahead?
 You can make the complete recipe a day or two in advance, just keep it covered in the fridge and reheat it as above.
 You can soak the cashews the day before and blanch the potato the day before too if you want.